 Let's look at the design concepts together to see their unique looks.

 Like LG, you'll find different styles of dishwashers such as front control, hidden control, and also 18-inch dishwashers for smaller spaces.
 Besides the regular color and stainless steel finishes, Bosch offers panel ready dishwasher designs on some models that allow customers to customize their own front door finishes to match in with their existing cabinetry.
+Both manufacturers do not offer any portable dishwasher models at the moment.

 A quick look at the various Bosch dishwasher lines:

 - 100 series are the budget-friendly lines, with basic functions and hybrid tubs that combine stainless steel & plastic.
-(As of Q4, 2018 100 Series is taking over the Ascenta name.)

 - 300 series dishwashers have more functions.
 A stainless steel tub is standard and you have more flexibility with the interior.

 - 500 series brings increased technology.
 The EasyGlide rack system has smooth movement and the famous pocket design appears in the front door.
+AirDry auto open door is part of the 500 series Bosch dishwashers.

 - 800 series are the most famous Bosch dishwashers.
 The MyWay Rack technology makes for smooth moving and easier loading plus you get more wash cycle options.
+Bosch starts featuring its amazing drying system CrystalDry on the 800 series selection.

 - Benchmark series dishwashers are Bosch's luxury choice, with premium features and finishes making a big difference.
 This super silent series are ultra-modern and absolutely shine in your kitchen.